 Internal decorations Visually inspected.
 The ceilings and walls are painted and papered.
-The internal joinery is painted.
-The bathroom is finished with wet-wall panels and tiles.
-The ensuite shower room is finished with wet-wall panels.
+The internal joinery is painted and finished with a decorative stain.
+The kitchen is finished with wet-wall panels.
+The bathroom is finished with tiles.
+The en-suite shower room is finished with tiles and wet-wall panels.
 Cellars None Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains electricity is installed.
-The meter and consumer unit are located in the hallway cupboard.
+The meter and consumer unit are located in the boot room/w.c cupboard.
 The system appears to be of a 13 amp type and design.
-The switch and socket outlets are a mixture of plastic and chrome and the wiring is sheathed with PVC, where visible.
+The switch and socket outlets are a mixture of chrome and plastic and the wiring is sheathed with PVC, where visible.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 A mains supply of gas is connected.
 The gas meter is located within an external meter box.

-Water, plumbing and bathroom fittings Visual inspection of the accessible pipework, water tank or cylinders (if applicable) and fittings without removing any insulation.
+Water, plumbing and bathroom fittings

+Visual inspection of the accessible pipework, water tank or cylinders (if applicable) and fittings without removing any insulation.

 Water is supplied from the mains.

 The visible pipework is a mixture of copper and plastic.

-The bathroom contains a bash with shower over, wash hand basin and w.c.
+The bathroom contains a four piece suite consisting of a free standing bath, shower cubicle, wash-hand basin and w.c.

-The ensuite shower room contains a shower cubicle, wash hand basin and w.c.
+The ensuite shower room consists of a shower cubicle, wash hand basin and w.c.

+There is a downstairs toilet containing a wash hand basin and w.c.

-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Heating and hot water

+Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.

 No tests whatsoever were carried out to the system or appliances.

-The lesis whatsbever were carried but to the system of apphances.
-The system was turned off at the time of our inspection.
-The property is centrally heated by means of a gas fired system, comprising a combination boiler located in the kitchen.
-Heating to the rooms is provided by water filled radiators.
-The system is of a type designed to provide instantaneous hot water upon demand.
+The property is centrally heated by means of a gas fired system.
+Heating to rooms is provided by water filled radiators.
+The central heating boiler is located in the kitchen.

+Hot water is supplied from the central heating boiler.
+The unvented hot water cylinder is located in the top floor study/box room.

+There is a hive system installed.

+Drainage

-Drainage Drainage covers etc were not lifted.
+Drainage covers etc were not lifted.

 Neither drains nor drainage systems were tested.

 Mains drainage is understood to be connected.

-Fire, smoke and burglar alarms Visually inspected.
+Fire, smoke and burglar alarms

+Visually inspected.

 No tests whatsoever were carried out to the system or appliances.

-The property has smoke and carbon monoxide detection devices installed.
+The property has smoke, carbon monoxide and heat detection devices installed.

 Scottish government regulations came into effect on 1st February 2022 which requires each property to have linked smoke and heat detectors and if gas/carbon burning appliances are present then a carbon monoxide alarm fitted.
 Purchasers should satisfy themselves with regards to compliance.